GuillaumePtj/BOB/README.md

 ----------
 ### To go further

-Some parts needs to be adapter, like the shoulder, the cable management, or the placement of the cards into the basement.
+Some parts needs to be adapted, like the shoulder, the cable management, or the placement of the cards into the basement.
+The driver PCB doesn't work correctly, some debugging is needed.
-The robot coulb be better with a last rotary axis, beetween the elbow and the wrist.
+The robot could be better with a last rotary axis, beetween the elbow and the wrist.
 The contrôle part as begun.
-But she is not implemented due tu a bluetooth probleme.
+But she is not implemented due to a bluetooth probleme and the fact that there is one articulation less.
-The code in python need to work with interrupt so that we can use the raspberry for interfacing while she send data frame.
+The code in python need to work with interrupt so that we can use the Raspberry for interfacing while she send data frame.

 ----------
 here is the datasheet of the [driver](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2225_Datasheet_Rev1.11.pdf) for the steppers.
-here is the datasheet of the [servomotors](https://emanual.robotis.com/docs/en/dxl/x/xl320/).
+here is the datasheet of the [servomotors](https://emanual.robotis.com/docs/en/dxl/x/xl320/). here is the documentation for the [STM32](https://www.st.com/resource/en/datasheet/stm32l412kb.pdf).